Accepting Guests

 About Me

-I am a climate conscious person living my life and traveling with minimal carbon footprints.
-I practice reuse and recycle/upcycle.
-Every consumerist decision/action has a big impact on the Earth.
+I am a climate conscious person living and traveling with minimal carbon footprints.
+Every consumerist action has a big impact on the planet.
 I have a minimalist approach towards life and believe in the power of slow living.
-I dote on my trysts in nature and wildlife, where I am completely cut off from civilisation.
-Needless to add, the encounters are indescribable beyond words.
+I dote on my trysts in nature and wildlife to encounter experiences that are beyond the realms of words.

 Why I’m on Couchsurfing